OlgaStarikova/online-book-store/README.md

 }
 ```

-You can test it as User using this Login and Password:
+To login with an User authority, use this Login and Password:
 ```json
 {
   "email": "User@gmail.com",